 For any expanding business, having the right support structure in place creates the stability and confidence that are vital for growth.
-For Snug Bars, that support includes its partnership with buying specialists Lynx Purchasing, who help the business manage its menu price in the competitive High Street bar market.
+For The Snug group of bars, that support includes its partnership with buying specialists Lynx Purchasing, who help the business manage its menu price in the competitive High Street bar market.

-The first Snug Bar opened in central Cambridge in March 2005, followed by sites in Hertford, St Albans, a second Cambridge outlet and, in 2011, the latest addition in High Wycombe.
-The company plans to open two more bars within next year or so – provided the right sites come up at the right price.
+The first Snug Bar opened in central Cambridge in March 2005, followed by sites in Hertford, St Albans, a second Cambridge outlet, High Wycombe and the latest addition, Hitchin, in 2014.
+The company has ambitious expansion plans, hoping to open a further 15 sites over the next five years.

-Snug Bars founder and managing director Giles Fry says, “We started working with Lynx about five years ago, after a period of rapid growth in our business.
+Snug founder and managing director Giles Fry says, “We started working with Lynx in 2008, after a period of rapid growth in our business.
 Suddenly, I was having to find the right kind of quality suppliers to provide the food and drink for our new sites and agree the prices with them, as well as continually checking prices of items we were already buying.